-The officers apprehended the group and started beating them.
+The respondent stated that the officers apprehended the group and started beating them.
 “They hit us on our head with plastic sticks, they also kicked us.
 And the dog bit us, the officers made them attack us”.
 Then the officers forced the group to undress, searched them, and took their phones, money (about 200 from each of them), supplies, clothes, and bags.
 “The officers didn’t search the women but took their phones.
 And they even hit the minors”, recounted the respondent.

 After beating and searching the men for more than one hour, the officers left them in their underwear, with no shoes, and called other officers.